 The following required materials should be submitted with the Waiver packet:

 - Official transcripts of all education completed

-- Community College Placement Test (CCPT) or Accuplacer Scores and writing sample (see step 3)
+- RRCC academic placement test or equivalent scores and writing sample (see step 3)

 - Completion of foreign language placement test (required for students requesting enrollment an advanced-level foreign language course)

 - Letter(s) of recommendation (see Waiver form for details)

 - Official copies of additional standardized test results